mulias/elm-tigershark/README.md

     - Always collects local ports
 - Request files as needed from node, instead of reading all files during startup.
+- Flag to use local prettier install to format declaration files

 ### The name